Employment Opportunities

 • Not easily frustrated or angered, having the ability to be firm but friendly.

-• Have a strong desire to see Kingdom/church growth through complementing and supporting
+• Have a strong desire to see Kingdom/church growth through complementing and supporting the Senior Pastor.

 • Trustworthy.
 Not given to gossip.
 The ability to maintain strict confidentiality and use wise judgment in written and verbal communication.
-Any breach of confidentiality will be reason
+Any breach of confidentiality will be reason for immediate dismissal.

 • Maintain a neat, professional appearance.

-Preferred Education & Experience
+Preferred Eduation & Experience

 • Bachelor’s degree, preferably with an emphasis in communication or writing.